-Metal and tubing cutters will be useful to cut through whatever you need to on the job.
-We suggest starting with a smaller set in the beginning of your time as a tech (1/4"-1/2"), but as you start to deal with a wider scope of projects it will be beneficial to have a wider set of cutters so as not to relay on anyone else.
+Metal and tubing cutters are useful HVAC tools to cut through anything on the job.
+We suggest starting with a smaller set in the beginning of your HVAC career, such as quarter-inch or half-inch cutters, but add a wider set of cutters as you progress to handling a wider scope of projects.

 9. Extension Cords